d-shap/assertions/README.md

 assertThat(new HashMap<String, String>(), allOf(hasEntry(equalTo("key1"), anyOf(equalToIgnoringCase("VALUE1"), isEmptyString())), not(hasEntry(startsWith("key2"), not(equalToIgnoringCase("VALUE2"))))));
 ```
 But some combinations of matchers do not make sense.
-Also it is too difficult to understand some complicated combinations of matchers.
+Also, it is too difficult to understand some complicated combinations of matchers.
 The test should be as simple as possible - to prevent mistakes in the test itself.
 And too complicated combinations of matchers are error prone.